-“Don’t just criticize, condemn or complain, give a constructive feedback instead”- Dale Carnegie
+We know that workers desire continuous feedback but don’t always get it.
+“Don’t just criticize, condemn or complain, give constructive feedback instead”- Dale Carnegie

 Human capital is an asset to any organization, and this asset should be taken care of.
-Thus, organizations need a mechanism where the employees are made aware of the things they are doing really well and also the scope of improvement to be able to perform their tasks well.
+Thus, organizations need a mechanism where the employees are made aware of what they are doing well and the scope of improvement to be able to perform their tasks well.

-For example, let us consider hypothetically you run an organization which has ten thousand employees working in different geographic areas.
-Let’s consider you take the cognizance to fly down to the different locations and give employees the feedback you wish to give them, but this is just a one time action.
+For example, let us consider hypothetically you run an organization that has ten thousand employees working in different geographic areas.
+Let’s consider you take the cognizance to fly down to the different locations and give employees the feedback you wish to give them, but this is just a one-time action.
 What next?

 Learn more: Top 20 Employee Engagement Survey Questions